 Some policies, such as ULIPs, combine investment and insurance, helping boost wealth accumulation.

-Ensures financial stability for dependents in case of unforeseen circumstances.
+Policies can ensure financial stability for dependents in unforeseen circumstances.

 Policies with maturity benefits can act as a reliable source of income after retirement.